 Low scores on Emotional Stability indicate that you are more likely to tend to feel anxious and moody.
 You may also be prone to having low self-confidence.

-Create a Big 5 Personality test for your practice.
-Get started today with a 21 day, no-risk trial.
-Combined with the Wheel of Life, you will have an excellent toolkit on your hands without having to resort to paper and PDF printouts.
+You will have an excellent toolkit on your hands without having to resort to paper and PDF printouts.

 Launch Your Own Big 5 Assessment in 30 Minutes